sharan-amutharasu/smart-contract/README.md

 # SMART CONTRACT

 This project is blockchain implementation for educational purposes.
 It uses a blockchain to store the details and status of contract made between users.
+The front end can be accessed at http://54.214.220.132/app_sc/ (for credentials, email me at sharan.amutharasu@gmail.com)

 ## Features
 Blockless: Edits to blockchain are usually appended in 'blocks'.
 But the nature of this approach has a lot of disadvantages.
 Future blockchains will evolve to not require block additions.